 NOTE: When trying to deal with a situation DO NOT act afraid and DO NOT act aggressive, Instead act confident but not cocky.
 Many times showing confidence in yourself will be enough to stop the threat.

 Asking forgiveness, from myself, for what I am about to do to my enemy.

 Being able to forgive yourself is extremely important.
 If you defend yourself or some one else and you put the attacker in the hospital you will have a tendency to feel bad.
 That is ok, but you must remember that you did not start it and that you did try to prevent it, but were left with no choice.
 So you must be able to forgive yourself or the guilt will eat away at you and could even result in your quiting the martial arts in an effort to prevent you hurting some one again.
 Now fast forward 15 years after you have stopped training, you see some one, a child that needs your protection from a kidnapper!
 But you no longer know what to do and fail to react in time because you froze with indecision!
 And the child is gone!!
 How would you feel then?

-I except the responsibility, Inherent in my martial arts training, to use my skills to protect those who may be in need.
+I accept the responsibility, Inherent in my martial arts training, to use my skills to protect those who may be in need.

 You do have a responsibility to defend those who can not defend themselves.
 As you train you should develop skills that enable you to protect yourself and your family.
 But you should recognize that you should also protect any one who is incapable of protecting themselves when needed.
 If you are not willing to accept that then you should realize and accept that all you are doing is what I consider to be nothing more then sport martial arts.